 - Serve warm!

-Like this recipe?
+Like this easy sweet potato casserole recipe?
 Please leave a comment or tag me on Instagram @katiebirdbakes, and sign up for my email list to receive my recipes straight to your inbox every time I post!